 |Customer/Supplier Relationships||Relationship between customers or suppliers is with a specific individual||Relationships are contractual with the business|

 |Referrals and New Customers||Individuals come by referral or because of an individual’s personal reputation or expertise.
 They often seek a particular service provider||Referrals are based on business reputation and proximity.
 Referral relationships are contracted and transferrable.
 They seek a general service from the business|

 |Income Generation||The business either is completely or mostly reliant on one individual for income generation.
 Income associated with the ownership interest being valued would disappear if that individual left||The business generates income from multiple individuals, the income associated with ownership interest being valued would not disappear if that individual left|

 |Employment and Non-compete agreements||No employment or non-compete agreements exist between owners/ employees and the business||Employment or non-compete agreements exist for owners/ employees within the business|

 |Marketing||Focuses on the reputation, experience, or skills of the owner, the business name is the name of the owner, use of personal photos||Focuses on the entity’s reputation without mentioning management or ownership, the business name is different than the owner’s name, use a logo rather than photos of key employees|

 |Repeat Customers||Customers return due to personal relationships with the owner or key employee despite other options being widely available for a similar good or service||Customers return due to quality, location, convenience, price, or other company-specific factors.
 Goods or services may be unique to the specific area|

 Depending on the purpose of the valuation, many times goodwill is not separated into personal and enterprise goodwill.
-The total goodwill of a business is included as part of the overall value.
+The overall value includes the total goodwill of the business.